alirezasaremi.com logo

 }

-Result: users get a fast page because the heavy product data is cached, and they still see fresh pricing because that part stays dynamic.
+The result of the above code is users get a fast page because the heavy product data is cached, and they still see fresh pricing because that part stays dynamic.

 // app/api/webhooks/cms/route.ts